alexhambley/alexhambley.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Researcher at The University of Manchester working at the boundary of **Human-Computer Interaction** (HCI) and **applied machine learning**.
-As I finish my PhD, I am seeking Data Scientist roles or research opportunities at the intersection of HCI and AI.
+As I finish my PhD, I am seeking Software Engineering or Data Scientist opportunities.

 I am an Associate Lecturer at the Open University on the **Algorithms, Data Structures and Computability** course.
 I am also a Graduate Instructor for **User Experience** at the University of Manchester.